vikfroberg/vim-elm-syntax/README.md

 ### Missing features

 Compiling, linting, formatting and other features aren't included in this plugin.
-Have a look at [elm-tooling/elm-vim](https://github.com/elm-tooling/elm-vim).
+Have a look at [elm-tooling/elm-vim](https://github.com/elm-tooling/elm-vim) for general instructions how to setup Vim with Elm.

 ## Installation